152 PROTOCOLS RANKED·EVIDENCE-BASED·NO PAID PLACEMENTS·UPDATED 2026

 Research Context

 The market for GLP-1 companion supplement planning has become crowded with simplified claims, but protocol selection requires more than picking the loudest trend.
-This guide focuses on which support products meaningfully improve adherence, body composition outcomes, and day-to-day function and evaluates how each approach performs when evidence quality, adherence cost, safety profile, and implementation complexity are considered together.
+This guide focuses on which supplements actually improve protein adequacy, hydration, digestive tolerance, and long-cycle adherence for semaglutide and tirzepatide users and evaluates how each approach performs when evidence quality, adherence cost, safety profile, and implementation complexity are considered together.
 In 2026, the main differentiator is no longer access to information.
 It is decision quality under real constraints.
 People need frameworks that survive normal life, not just ideal weeks.

 ProtocolRank uses an evidence-to-execution lens.
 We review peer-reviewed literature, mechanistic plausibility, practical coaching patterns, and known failure modes.
 Then we score each protocol by expected return and behavior burden.
 This method helps avoid false choices where one option appears superior in theory but underdelivers in practice because the routine is too brittle, too expensive, or too difficult to sustain.
 The best protocol is the one that reliably produces progress while preserving health, performance, and daily function.